strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/WindowsCLI/WindowsCLI.md

 <pre>netstat -f</pre>

-I like to run -f with netstat to see if there are any systems with fully qualified domains that we may be able to ignore.
+I like to run **"-f"** with netstat to see if there are any systems with fully qualified domains that we may be able to ignore.

 ![](attachments/windowscli_-f.png)

-Now we see our last connection with the port 4444.
+Now we see our last connection with the **port 4444**.

 Let's get the Process ID **(PID)** from the above screenshot so we can dig a little deeper.

 ![](attachments/windowscli_pid.png)

-Now, let's dive in!

-First we will start with tasklist
+We will start with tasklist

 <pre>tasklist /m /fi "pid eq [PID]"</pre>

-==**YOUR PID WILL BE DIFFERENT!**==
+**YOUR PID WILL BE DIFFERENT!**

 ![](attachments/windowscli_tasklist.png)